VoxForge/voxforge.github.io/en/Read.md

   uploaded_message: >
     uploaded to VoxForge Server
   audio_too_loud: >
-    Your recording is too loud!  </br>Please reduce your volume, delete this recording and re-record
+    Your recording is too loud!  </br>Please reduce your microphone volume, delete this recording and re-record the prompt
   audio_too_soft: >
-    Your recording levels are too low!  </br>Please increase your mic volume, then delete this prompt recording and re-record it.
+    Your recording levels are too low!  </br>Please increase your microphone volume, then delete this prompt recording and re-record it.
+  no_trailing_silence: >
+    No trailing silence!
+You cut the end of your recording off (you clicked 'stop' too early) </br>Please delete and re-record this prompt.
+  no_speech: >
+    No Speech or recording volume too low</br>Please delete and re-record this prompt.

 # script below gets loaded in {{ content }} section of layout page
 # these are used by Javascript, therefore need special handling for them to